leonardo1710/ads_assessment_03_groub_b/README.md

 # Algorithms and Datastructures
 ## 03 In-class Assessment Group B
-This is the base repository of group b for the second in-class assessment in algorithms and datastructures.
+This is the base repository of group b for the third in-class assessment in algorithms and datastructures.

 The assignment will be distributed at the beginning of the assessment.
 Provide your solutions in ``main.py`` file.